open-guides/og-aws/README.md

 -	🔸API Gateway only supports encrypted (https) endpoints, and does not support unencrypted HTTP.
 (This is probably a good thing.)
 -	🔸API Gateway endpoints are always public, i.e. internet facing, and there is no mechanism to build private endpoints, e.g. for internal use on a [VPC](#vpcs-network-security-and-security-groups) but endpoints and their related resources can, optionally, [require authentication](http://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html).
 -	🔸API Gateway doesn’t support multi-region deployments for high availability.
 It is a service that is deployed in a single region but comes with a global endpoint that is served from AWS edge locations (similar to a CloudFront distribution).
 You cannot have multiple API Gateways with the same hostname in different AWS regions and use Route 53 to distribute the traffic.
 More in [this forum post](https://forums.aws.amazon.com/thread.jspa?messageID=735342&#735342).
-- 	🔸API Gateway applies limitations in form of timeout for integration with 3rd party services (like Lambda).
-The current set of limitations described [by link](http://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-limits).
-These limitations can't be increased.
+- 	🔸Integration timeout: All of the various integration types (eg: Lambda, HTTP) for API Gateway have timeouts, as described [here](http://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-limits).
+Unlike some limits, these timeouts can't be increased.

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)